 We are told repeatedly throughout our lives to baby our skin.
 Don’t use abrasive washes or scrubs, and for the love of all that is holy USE SUNSCREEN!
 Sad truth is that even then, some of us don’t do it.
 But, if you baby your skin, you should also baby your car’s paint.
 Like our skin, your car’s paint is its largest surface that bears the brunt of the elements.
-If you don’t properly care for your paint, how can you expect it to last?
+If you don’t properly care for your auto body paint, how can you expect it to last?
 I would imagine if you’ve had your car’s paint repaired recently you want it to last, right?

 Here are a few tips to keep your paint looking beautiful: